-Looking at stainless steel pressure cookers versus hard anodized, the price of stainless steel will usually cost more than hard anodized.
-You can buy a cheaper stainless steel pressure cooker, but they will usually cost more.
+Looking at stainless steel pressure cookers versus hard anodized ones, the price of stainless steel will usually cost more than hard anodized ones.
+You can buy a cheaper stainless steel pressure cooker, but it will usually cost more.
 Expect to pay anywhere from $50 to $400 for a stainless steel pressure cooker.
-You will pay $50 for a mini pressure cooker while they increase in size with the price.
+You will pay $50 for a mini pressure cooker; they increase in size with the price.

 Non-Stick Coating Advantage

 Hard anodized pressure cookers have one distinct advantage over stainless steel in that they have a non-stick coating on them.
 Stainless steel doesn’t have chemicals applied to the pan to prevent it from sticking.

 Some may see that as an advantage, however, because it doesn’t emit toxic fumes later as the coating begins to break down.
 The lack of coating makes them more durable because you don’t have to worry that the pan will lose its coating after a while.
 Once the coating of a hard-anodized pressure cooker breaks down, you have to buy a new pressure cooker.
 No worries about that with stainless steel.

 Taking a microscope to zoom in on a stainless steel pot like a pressure cooker without the non-stick coating, you will see more crevasses.
 As you heat the pan, the crevasses fill with cooking oil and food, which starts to take hold of the pot.

 The non-stick coating shields the pot from the crevasses that could cause the food to stick to your pan.
 One negative of this coating comes from how it lowers the R-value, making it lose heat faster.